Km9807-debug/MDBlank-Debug/README.md

-# MD Widgets TestFlight Spoofer
+# MD Widgets Debug Spoofer

 Tweak that makes MD Widgets application believe it was installed via TestFlight or with a developer certificate, unlocking the hidden Debug menu with Pro features activation.